mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2018/2018-06-23-easy-and-quick-chickpea-soup-on-a-cold-winters-day/index.md

 ---
-title: "Easy and Quick Chickpea Soup on a Cold Winter's Day"
+blog: shalveena.com
+categories:
+- recipes
+coverImage: img_6508.jpg
 date: "2018-06-23"
-categories:
-  - "recipes"
 tags:
-  - "beans"
+- beans
-  - "clean-eating"
+- clean-eating
-  - "comfort-food"
+- comfort-food
-  - "dinner"
+- dinner
-  - "soups"
+- soups
-  - "vegan"
+- vegan
-  - "vegan-recipes"
+- vegan-recipes
-coverImage: "img_6508.jpg"
+title: Easy and Quick Chickpea Soup on a Cold Winter's Day
 ---

 It is freaking COLD here!
 I read that a few days ago Melbourne was the coldest city in the world one morning!
 That is crazy cold.